How many times have you heard your parents say; “it’s not what you know, it’s who you know?” And for once, they’re not entirely wrong.

 Want some help with getting started on your networking journey?
 Meet and network with other students, tutors, and experienced guidance counsellors through a Melio online learning programme.

-Whether you want to; embark on an Academic Programme where you can study amongst a small group of international students to share subject knowledge and cultural insights; learn one-on-one through Tutorials with an expert tutor; or work closely with a Guidance counsellor to build your confidence and conversational skills, we have plenty of opportunities to help you get started on your networking journey.
+Whether you want to; embark on an Academic Online Course where you can study amongst a small group of international students to share subject knowledge and cultural insights; learn one-on-one through Tutorials with an expert tutor; or work closely with a Guidance counsellor to build your confidence and conversational skills, we have plenty of opportunities to help you get started on your networking journey.

 Find out more about the opportunities Melio has to offer by contacting our admissions team.